Downtown Livability

 Latest Update

-The City has contracted the services of a specialized waste removal company to perform targeted sweeps across the Downtown.
-The Engineering department has also added resources to their team to provide additional services above and beyond the biohazardous sweeps.
+BIOHAZARDOUS WASTE REMOVALThe City has contracted the services of a specialized waste removal company to perform targeted pick-ups across the Downtown.
+The Engineering department has also added resources to their team to provide additional services above and beyond the biohazardous pick-ups.
 These services remove drug and human waste from streets, sidewalks, and planters.
-For businesses adjacent to public property, the crew may also be able to check alcoves and doorways.
-Please email to see if your business is on the route; property owners will need to sign a liability waiver to participate.

-A permanent 24-hour public washroom is planned for Downtown.
-The design team and supplier have both being engaged.
-An in-depth analysis of the most appropriate location for the washroom is currently ongoing.
+What’s PlannedA permanent 24-hour public washroom is planned for Downtown.
+An in-depth analysis of the most appropriate location for the washroom is ongoing.

 The City has also engaged the services of a Downtown Livability Strategy Project Manager whose responsibilities include developing a public toilet and biohazardous waste management work plan.
 The focus of the plan is to specifically address the issue of biohazardous waste on public property in a more coordinated and cost-effective way.
 Key objectives include:

-- To ensure that everyone – including the unsheltered, seniors, families and people with disabilities – has access to clean, accessible and safe public toilets 24 hours a day, 7 days a week;
+- To ensure that everyone—including the unsheltered, seniors, families and people with disabilities—has access to clean, accessible and safe public toilets 24 hours a day, 7 days a week;

 - To ensure that City streets and other civic property are free of human waste and that waste is cleaned up and disposed of in a safe and healthy manner; and